Jean Gordon, Countess of Bothwell: Countess of Sutherland

 Within two years of Jean's second marriage, due to the Earl's increasing ill health, Jean ran the vast Sutherland estates from their base at Dunrobin Castle.
 The Earl died on 6 December 1594.

+From 1598, Jean developed coal mines and salt pans at Brora.
 In 1630 the garden at Dunrobin was described as "planted with all kynd of fruits, hearbs and flowres used in this kingdome, and good store of sfaron, tobacco and rosemarie".

 Third marriage

 Five years later, on 10 December 1599, Jean married her third and last husband, Alexander Ogilvy of Boyne, the widower of Mary Beaton, one of Queen Mary's celebrated quartet of ladies-in-waiting who had died in 1598.
 He was the only man Jean had ever truly loved, as her two previous marriages had been made for political reasons.

 Lady Jean Gordon died on 14 May 1629 at Dunrobin Castle at the age of eighty-three.
 She was buried in Dornoch.
 Robert Gordon of Gordonstoun wrote her into the history of the House of Gordon;"a vertuous and comelie lady, judicious, of excellent memorie, and great understanding above the capacitie of her sex; in this much to be commended that ... schoe alwise managed her effaris with so great prudence and foresight that the enemeis of the familie could never prevail against her, ...
 Further shoe hath by her great care and diligence brought to a prosperous end many hard and difficult business, of great consequence appertyning to the house of Sutherland ...
 Shoe wes dureing her dayes a great ornament to that familie, ..."